 The only thing you’ll get out of this device is music so don’t expect anything else but for the price of a restaurant meal and in the size of a puncture repair kit, it’s with me all the time now, and that includes the hobby room, terrace and bathroom too.

 Bonus: A 32GB mini USB drive will hold 8000 MP3 files and it plugs into the side.
+I’ve even had success with a 64GB card.

 I’ve never been excited about BT speakers.
-I had a mini Harmon Kardon Traveller once and I’ve got a few others knocking around but they churn through batteries that are never charged when you need them.
+I had a mini Harmon Kardon Traveller once and I’ve got a few others knocking around but they churn through batteries and are never charged when you need them.
 They’re expensive too.
 Why would you buy a speaker without a player already integrated?

 The ultimate combo